 Frazier is one of the founders and artistic collaborators of Primera Generación Dance Collective alongside Alfonso Cervera, Irvin Gonzalez and Patty Huerta.
 She has presented and performed collaborative work with artists including long-time dance partner, Joey Navarrete, counterpoint/shift under the direction of Sue Roginski, and Primera Generación Dance Collective at The Bootleg Theater, REDCAT center for Contemporary Arts, Brockus Project Studio, Highways Performance Space, 2015 American Dance Festival hosted at Cal State Long Beach, homeLA, Pieter Space, we live in space, Urban Press Winery and ARC (Los Angeles, California); Back to the Grind Coffee House, Culver Center of the Arts, Riverside Municipal Auditorium, University of California, Riverside, Riverside City College, Riverside Arts Museum (Riverside, California); Berkeley Art Museum, San Francisco Mission Dance Theater, and Kunst-Stoff-arts (Northern California); Zuzi!
 Theater, The Black Theater Troupe (Arizona); CEART Centro Cultural Tijuana, Tia Juana Tilly’s Restaurant (Tijuana, Mexico); Kapezio and Plaza Tutuli Obregón (Sonora, Mexico); Auditorio de la Universidad de la Americas, Puebla (Cholula, Mexico); and University of Wisconsin- Whitewater (Wisconsin).

 Dedicated to the subject of diversity in dance education, Frazier has also had the opportunity to academically present in panels at the National Dance Education Organization Conference, the California Dance Education Organization Conference and the Professional Development of RIMS California Dance Project for Common Core Standards.
-Currently, Frazier is an adjunct faculty at Riverside City College and a full-time dance teacher and co-director of the A.B.
-Miller High School Dance and Conservatory of Dance program in Fontana, California where she teaches Modern, Contemporary, Jazz, Improvisation, Dance Composition and Production.
+She is an Assistant Professor of Dance at Riverside City College in Riverside, CA and co-director of the A.B.
+Miller High School Dance and Conservatory of Dance program in Fontana, CA. Together with members of Primera Generación Dance Collective, Frazier is a board member of Show Box L.A., a non-profit organization based in Los Angeles, CA; and board member of the Latina Dance Project, a cultural non-profit corporation- originators of the BlakTinx Dance Festival.